dpw257/aws_data_pipeline_image_sharing/README.md

 ## Repository files

+- **user_posting_emulation.py**: Python script to simulate data uploads and send Kafka topics.
+- **s3_bucket_to_databricks.ipynb**: Databricks notebook for accessing and cleaning data from an S3 bucket.
 - **129076a9eaf9_dag.py**: Airflow DAG to schedule data processing.
-- **README.md**: Project documentation.
+- **user_posting_emulation_streaming.py**: Python script to send streaming data to Kinesis.
 - **dataframes_to_delta_tables.ipynb**: Databricks notebook for cleaning and saving data to Delta tables.
-- **s3_bucket_to_databricks.ipynb**: Databricks notebook for accessing and cleaning data from an S3 bucket.
-- **user_posting_emulation.py**: Python script to simulate data uploads and send Kafka topics.
-- **user_posting_emulation_streaming.py**: Python script to send streaming data to Kinesis.

 ---

 ## Installation instructions
 ### Prerequisites
+An AWS account with suitable rights is required for this project.
 - An AWS account with suitable rights.
 - AWS EC2 instance for Kafka client machine.
 - AWS MSK cluster and S3 bucket setup.
 - Databricks environment for running notebooks.
 - Access to AWS Kinesis and IAM roles.

-An AWS account with suitable rights is required for this project.
  Once the AWS setup is complete, run the files as follows:
 * Download and save Pinterest data to the AWS S3 bucket using user_posting_emulation.py
 * In Databricks, access, clean and analyse the Pinterest data by running s3_bucket_to_databricks.ipynb
 * To create a streaming schedule, upload 129076a9eaf9_dag.py to a suitable AWS bucket